 Hi there!
 Thanks for reading this post.
-To start off, my prefered pronouns are she/her, and when you come in for an initial consultation, I’ll ask you for yours.
+To start off, my pronouns are she/her, and when you come in for an initial consultation, I’ll ask you for yours.
 However you identify, I want to help you to live more fully, be truer to yourself, and to explore experiences and feelings about gender in a genuine way.
 My focus is around helping every client find more authentic, affirming, and joyful relationships with themselves and others.

 The road toward oneself is fraught with insecurity and pain.
 Questions like “who am I?” and “where do I fit in?” and “what do I have to offer?” are questions healthy people continue to return to again and again in the process of becoming themselves.
-If you’re in the process of exploring the Gender Pokey, you more than know that the road toward selfhood requires additional energy, thoughtfulness, tolerance for ambiguity, and perseverance.
+If you’re in the process of exploring the Gender Gumby (or the Gender Unicorn), you more than know that the road toward selfhood requires additional energy, thoughtfulness, tolerance for ambiguity, and perseverance.
 Additionally, concerns about physical safety, about the strength of relationships and one’s place in a community, as well as concerns about the “best” way to actualize oneself can make the process of transitioning both awfully testing and gorgeously freeing.

 And gender, of course, is likely not the most crucial or stressful part of your life right now.
 There’s always so much more going on!